karloskar/poetry-nvim/README.md

 I needed a way for VIRTUAL_ENV to be set to the one set by [Poetry](https://python-poetry.org/).
 Mainly to get LSP stuff to work.

-Other plugins (see [left_right_arrow-alternatives](#alternatives)) existed but they did not do what I expected.
+Other plugins (see [alternatives](#left_right_arrow-alternatives)) existed but they did not do what I expected.
 That is probably explained by me being lazy and being curious on how to write a Neovim plugin with Lua.

 ## :package: Installation